Internet and Text Slang

 Text Messaging and Online Chat Abbreviations (약어)

 There are thousands of text and chat abbreviations.
 Learning all of them would be both overwhelming and unhelpful.
-Below, I have chosen 32 of the best and most common ones for you to learn.
-They are divided into 2 categories of abbreviations: initialism and acronym.
+Below, I have chosen 32 of the best and most common text slang for you to learn.
+They are divided into 2 categories of abbreviations: initialisms and acronyms.
 There is also a short bonus category at the end of this post, which includes numbers.
-First, let’s look at the 2 main categories.
+First, let’s look at the 2 main categories or types of abbreviations.

 An initialism is an abbreviation consisting of the first (initial) letter of the content words, and the letters are pronounced separately.
 They are not pronounced as words.
 Some common examples include CPU (central processing unit), FBI (Federal Bureau of Investigation), and BLT (a bacon, lettuce, and tomato sandwich).

 An acronym is an abbreviation that is also created using the first letter of words.
 However, acronyms are pronounced as if they were words.
 Some common examples include NASA, SCUBA, and UNICEF.

 In the audio recording below, you will hear how each abbreviation is pronounced.
 Many initialisms have not crossed over from text lingo to being spoken.
 I will say all of them as they would be said, but the ones in bold typeface are ones that are not only used in texting and social media but are also spoken.
 Of course, they are an informal style of speech.

 Audio Recording of Each Abbreviation

 |BRB||Be right back||I will be right back.
 Used when you need to stop texting for a moment.|

 |EOD||End of day (5:00 p.m.)||Explained on Indeed along with COB (close of business)|

 |ETA||Estimated time of arrival||What’s your ETA? / ETA 5 minutes|